renzomonteadora/renzomonteadora.github.io/_posts/2024-07-11-01 Spanning Tree Protocol.md

 {: .prompt-tip }

 # Root Bridge Election Process
-A part of the process in building an STP topology is the election of which switch will assume the role of the _Root Bridge_.
+A part of the process of building an STP topology is the election of which switch will assume the role of the *Root Bridge*.
 The elected switch serves as a central reference point for all other switches in calculating the path cost and selecting the best path to the frame's destination.
-This election is crucial in the building loop-free network by knowing which port role (root port, designated port, blocking port, etc.) will be configured on each of the connected interface in a switch.
+This election is crucial in building a loop-free network by knowing which port role (root port, designated port, blocking port, etc.) will be configured on each of the connected interfaces in a switch.

 ## Election Criteria
+The criteria given below are an ordered list of how a *Root Bridge* is selected in a STP topology.
 1. Lowest ***Bridge Priority***.
 2. Lowest ***MAC Address***.